2019 REAL & PERSONAL PROPERTY TAX BILLS

-COMING SOON!
-PUBLIC TRUSTEE’S OFFICE WILL MERGE INTO THE TREASURER'S OFFICE
+COMING IN JULY 2020, THE PUBLIC TRUSTEE’S OFFICE WILL MERGE WITH THE TREASURER'S OFFICE

 Governor Jared Polis signed a law in June 2019 that puts the Public Trustee’s office into the Treasurer’s office.
 For many decades, most counties were already combined offices, excepting several of the Denver-metro counties, who’s Public Trustee was appointed by the governor and not elected as the Treasurer of the county.
 The law goes into effect on July 1, 2020.